MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/1906.08935) [[code]](https://github.com/mit-han-lab/dlg)
   - Ligeng Zhu, Zhijian Liu, Song Han. *NeurIPS 2019*
   - Digest: We show that it is possible to obtain the private training data from the publicly shared gradients.
 We name this leakage as Deep Leakage from Gradient and empirically validate the effectiveness on both computer vision and natural language processing tasks.

+## Others

+### 2019

+- Rethinking Deep Neural Network Ownership Verification: Embedding Passports to Defeat Ambiguity Attacks. [[paper]](https://arxiv.org/abs/1909.07830) [[code]](https://github.com/kamwoh/DeepIPR)
+  - Lixin Fan, Kam Woh Ng, Chee Seng Chan. *NeurIPS 2019*
+  - Digest: This work proposes novel passport-based DNN ownership verification schemes which are both robust to network modifications and resilient to ambiguity attacks.
+The gist of embedding digital passports is to design and train DNN models in a way such that, the DNN model performance of an original task will be significantly deteriorated due to forged passports.